 Vaccines are one strategy to protect us from COVID-19.
 They don’t replace other strategies like physical distancing and hand hygiene, but they typically work very well, especially when a significant proportion of the public have received the vaccine.

 Health Canada is responsible with making sure all vaccines offered to Canadians are safe and reliable.
-After independent and thorough scientific reviews for safety, efficacy and quality, Health Canada has approved two vaccines for use in Canada:
+After independent and thorough scientific reviews for safety, efficacy and quality, Health Canada has approved four vaccines for use in Canada: